 I indulged in the matches forgetting to eat

-My country got in danger, I joined the army.
+My country was in danger, I joined the army.

 This position was not deemed balmy

-I had no home leave even for half a day.
+I had no home leave even half a day.

 Exposed to arrows and bullets, who knows?